junevanlerberghe/ece550/PC3/README.md

 ### Writing
 Given a write enable, write data and a write register, the regfile will write the data to the correct register.
+It uses the decoder to transform the 5 bit write enable to a one hot encoding, which we can then pass into each register in the loop.
+Each output from the registers is stored so that we can later read from them.
 It will only write if the write enable is 1 and if the register is not 0 (register 0 will never get written to).

 ### Reading